pedromn0/pastries-to-you-milestone-4/README.md

 The concept of this project borned from the idea to accomplish the client, shop user and owner.
 The scope was thought to be functional implementing all the basic core functionalities of an e-commerce.
 This design from this project combines the Boutique Ado, a project from code institute, keeping the main sctruture but implementing some visual and functional aspects to match with the store idea.

-Embeded with this concept and the user stories was possible to formulate the framework.
+Embeded with those ideas and the user stories from below was possible to formulate the framework.

 ### **User Stories**